namtvit07/pushpop/README.md

 Also note - by default this will run all jobs in the `jobs` folder.
 You might want to delete the `example_job.rb` file in a separate commit once you've got the hang of things.

+## Rake Tasks

+All `jobs:*` rake tasks optionally take a single filename as a parameter.
+The file is meant to contain one or more Pushpop jobs.
+If no filename is specified, all jobs in the jobs folder are considered.

++ `jobs:describe` - Print out the names of jobs in the jobs folder.
++ `jobs:run_once` - Run each job once, right now.
++ `jobs:run` - Run jobs as scheduled in a long-running process.
+This is the task used when you deploy.
++ `spec` - Run the specs.

 ## Pushpop API Documentation

 Steps and jobs are the heart of the Pushpop workflow.
 Any file can contain one or more jobs,